1 Israeli killed and 3 wounded in West Bank stabbing as UN approves Trump's Gaza plan

-The attack follows a spate of settler attacks on Palestinians across the West Bank.
+The attack follows a spate of settler violence against Palestinians across the West Bank.
+Officials, including U.S. Secretary of State Marco Rubio, have warned that such unrest could spill over and undermine the fragile truce in Gaza.

 The Israeli military said the stabbing took place at the Gush Etzion junction south of Jerusalem, a site of many past attacks by Palestinian militants.

-Israel’s emergency rescue services said a man in his 60s died of stab wounds at the scene.
+Israel’s emergency rescue services said a 71-year-old man died of stab wounds at the scene.
 Three other people were hospitalized, including a woman in serious condition and a teenager in moderate condition.
 The military said Israeli troops then opened fire, killing two Palestinian attackers.
+The Palestinian Health Ministry later identified them as two 18-year-olds from the Hebron area.

+Yaron Rosenthal, head of the regional council in the Gush Etzion settlement bloc, demanded Israel respond to the attack and provide more support for the area's Israeli settlements.

+“Terrorism is fueled by the hope of a state,” he said, connecting the violence to the Palestinian Authority and the reemerging push to advance efforts to secure Palestinian statehood.

+Hamas did not claim responsibility for the attack, but in a statement called it “a normal response to the occupation's attempts to liquidate the Palestinian cause,” vowing that Israeli aggression wouldn't go unchallenged.

-Also Tuesday, Al Jazeera’s local bureau chief, Walid al-Omari, said Israeli forces shot a cameraman for Al-Jazeera in the legs while he was covering a protest in the West Bank city of Tulkarem.
+Also Tuesday, Al Jazeera’s local bureau chief, Walid al-Omari, said Israeli forces shot cameraman Fady Yasmeen in both legs while he was covering a protest in the West Bank city of Tulkarem.
 The military did not respond to a request for comment.

-On Monday, Israeli settlers launched a rampage through the Palestinian village of al-Jab’a, torching homes and cars.
-The violence drew a rare condemnation from Prime Minister Benjamin Netanyahu and other top Israeli leaders.
+The violence came a day after Israeli settlers launched a rampage through the Palestinian village of al-Jab’a, torching homes and cars, drawing a rare condemnation from Prime Minister Benjamin Netanyahu and other top Israeli leaders.

-Israel’s military sent soldiers and police to the village Monday after reports of fires and vandalism.
-Hours earlier, clashes had erupted between Israeli security forces and settlers defending an unauthorized outpost on a nearby hill facing evacuation and demolition on Monday, according to COGAT, the Israeli military body that deals with civilians in the West Bank.

-Israeli police said earlier that six suspects were arrested in confrontations during the demolitions, with dozens of settlers entrenched and throwing stones and metal bars and burning tires.

 The resolution provides a wide mandate for an international force to provide security in war-devastated Gaza, approves a transitional authority called the Board of Peace to be overseen by Trump and envisions a possible future path to an independent Palestinian state.